Pain can stem from many different causes and make even everyday activities cumbersome.

 4. Sandalwood Essential Oil

-Sandalwood works as a sedative on the nervous system, and so it helps to relieve nerve pain and muscle spasms.
+Sandalwood works as a sedative on the nervous system, so it helps to relieve nerve pain and muscle spasms.

 5. Juniper Essential Oil